alemikolo/plan-event/packages/web/README.md

-# Plan An Event Web App
+# Plan An Event - Browser